Singer Diego Verdaguer dies at the age of 70 in Los Angeles

 (CNN Spanish) — The naturalized Mexican Argentine singer Diego Verdaguer died this Thursday in Los Angeles, according to his family through a statement posted on his official Twitter account.
-Also his wife, Amanda Miguel, fired the renowned artist with a message on his official account of the same social network.
+Her wife, Amanda Miguel, also fired the renowned artist with a message on her official account of the same social network.

-For their part, several media outlets such as The San Diego Union Tribune and Telemundo published this morning a statement by Verdaguer’s daughter, Ana Victoria.
+For their part, several media outlets such as The San Diego Union Tribune and Telemundo published a statement this morning from Verdaguer’s daughter, Ana Victoria.

 The text, which was released by the Diam Music record company, details that the artist died on Thursday afternoon and that, at the disposition of the family, he will be fired in a private ceremony.